Page last updated: 20 February 2026

 How much cargo moves through Paris Charles de Gaulle Airport each year?

-Paris Charles de Gaulle Airport (CDG) handles approximately 1.91 million metric tons of cargo each year.
+Paris Charles de Gaulle Airport (CDG) handled approximately 1.75 million tons of cargo in 2025.

-- In 2024, the airport processed 1.91 million metric tons of cargo, making it the 2nd busiest cargo airport in Europe.
+- In 2024, the airport processed 1.88 million tons of cargo, making it the 2nd busiest cargo airport in Europe.

 How reliable is Paris Charles de Gaulle Airport?

-Paris Charles de Gaulle Airport (CDG) achieved an approximately 75% on-time arrival rate in 2024.
+Paris Charles de Gaulle Airport (CDG) achieved an on-time departure rate of approximately 57.18% in December 2025.

 How does Paris Charles de Gaulle Airport rank globally?